 Therein lies the problem.
 Its significance is not that great.
 It’s part of the solution.
 Not the main solution.
 I’m not making this up.
 It’s in the literature.
 Authors, speakers, and researchers say it all the time.

 Despite all the many warnings to not become preoccupied with medication, it happens.
-As evidenced in Facebook posts and the long line of people at the mic at the OCD conference waiting to ask the experts a medication question.

 Has anyone else taken this medication for OCD and has it helped?